ncihtan/htan_missing_manual/data_pub_submission/specific_details.md

 !!! under development.
 :construction: Please see Sequencing Data and Accessory Files below for example google docs with specific submission details.

+:eyes: Note this page demonstrates a different way to embed links where the url is included and links open in a separate tab.
 !!!

 [!ref target="blank" text="Accessory Files"](https://docs.google.com/document/d/1pCzpf1s7Oh91V9tIwTovvrQfBWRnUJHqe1XBz3K8NfM/edit?usp=sharing)